top of page

 Understanding Income Tax Rebate

-Taxpayers must understand how the rebate differs from tax exemptions and deductions.
+Taxpayers must understand how a tax rebate differs from tax exemptions and deductions.
 Tax exemptions refer to cases where the income generated is not subject to tax.
 You can start by excluding income with tax exemptions for income calculations.
 Deductions can be claimed for certain expenses and investments.
 You can subtract the exemptions and deductions from the total income to compute the taxable income.

 Income Tax Rebate under Section 87A

 Ever since tax rebates were introduced, if your taxable income is below the rebate threshold, your tax will automatically become zero.
 The tax rebate is 100% if the tax amount is below the threshold value.
-However, if the taxable income exceeds the rebate threshold, the rebate will be NIL, and you must pay the full tax amount.
+However, if the taxable income exceeds the rebate threshold, the rebate will be nil, and you must pay the full tax amount.

 The rebate motivates low-income earners to file tax returns without worrying about tax payments.
 You need not pay tax if the amount owed exceeds the rebate threshold.
 Every few years, the rebate threshold limit has been increasing.
 Following is a short recap of revisions to the rebate from 2013 to 2024: